duffwv/LayerFused-X301-BlindJoint/base-sliding-tnut-spacers/readme.md

 ## Accessing Other Blind Joint Holes

-The other holes can be accessed directly, although the spacers may need to be slid back into place due to tolerances built into the lenght of the spacers.
+The other holes can be accessed directly, although the spacers may need to be slid back into place due to tolerances built into the length of the spacers.

 ![Accessing the 50mm Hole](./spacers/img/accessing-50mm-sm.jpeg)
 ![Accessing the 170mm Hole](./spacers/img/accessing-170mm-sm.jpeg)